ritvje/pyart_config/README.md

 The following modifications have been done compared to the original config file:

 - In IRIS format, add `SNR8`/`SNR16` fields as `signal_to_noise_ratio` type field to be able to read SNR in RAW-files
+- Add metadata definition for melting layer designation (to be compliant with MeteoSwiss Py-ART `melting_layer_giangrande` function)